Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **Cross chain integration** presents a particular problem where different decentralised platforms provide different specialised capabilities, but need to be integrated to form a combined solution.
 The problems of maintaining consensus, security, reliability etc. are magnified in such situations.
 * **Latency** - The time taken for most blockchains to confirm final consensus is frequently too long to offer a positive user experience.
 This inability to provide quick confirmation and feedback is a significant barrier to mainstream user adoption of decentralised applications.
 * **Upgradability** - Both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.
+* **State Growth** - Decentralised databases have an issue with *state growth*, defined as the increasing requirement for peers to store information that accumulates over time.
+Because on-chain data must be retained, potentially indefinitely (in order to satisfy future on-chain queries or smart contract operation), this imposes increasing economic costs on Peer operators

-Convex presents a solution to most of these challenges, and as such we believe it allows a significant evolution "Beyond Blockchain" to deliver the Internet of Value.
+Convex presents a solution to these challenges, and as such we believe it allows a significant evolution "Beyond Blockchain" to deliver the Internet of Value.
 The remainder of this White Paper explains how we achieve this.

 ## Convex Overview